Thesis supervisor : Mohammed KOUBITI

 Autres offres d'emploi

-The TP team is offering an M2 internship on the following topic: Optical diagnosis of the electric field in a magnetized plasma by stimulated Lyman-alpha emission (EFILE).
+The PATP team is offering an M2 internship on the following topic: Applying Deep-Learning (DL) to emission spectroscopy of fusion plasmas